Sowing Action Plan

 Find a suitable piece of land:

-Aspect: Choose a fairly sunny site.
+Choose an open, sunny site.

-Permission: Obtain permission from the landowner.
+Make sure to obtain permission from the landowner.

 Areas which have been cut out of short grass work well.